Kure-ru/cs2510/How_to_Design_Classes/notes.md

 How to create a union retroactively:
 1. **Comparison**: Examine commonalities in fields, methods, purpose.
 2. **Abstraction**: If similarities are confirmed, create a common interface to define shared methods with compatible signatures
+3. **Testing**: Re-run tests for the original classes to ensure they function correctly.